harness/developer-hub/docs/continuous-integration/use-ci/run-ci-scripts/run-docker-in-docker-in-a-ci-stage.md

 ### Step 2: Define the Build Farm Infrastructure

-In the CI stage Infrastructure, define the build farm for the codebase.
+In the CI Build stage > Infrastructure tab, define the build infrastructure for the codebase.
 See [Set Up Build Infrastructure](/docs/category/set-up-build-infrastructure).

-### Step 3: Add a dind Service Dependency
+### Step 3: Add a dind Background step

-In the Execution tab, click **Add Service Dependency** and configure the dependency as follows:
+In the Execution tab, add a [Background Step](../../ci-technical-reference/background-step-settings.md) and configure it as follows:

-* **Dependency Name:** dind\_Service.
+* **Name:** dind_Service.
-* **Container Registry:** A Connector to your Docker registry.
+* **Container Registry:** A connector to your Docker registry.
 * **Image:** The image you want to use, such as [docker:dind](https://hub.docker.com/_/docker).
 * **Optional Configuration:** Select **Privileged**.
 This is required for Docker-in-Docker.